Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/XCMP_Slides.md

 XCMP is the data layer, while XCM is the language.

-XCMP only focuses on the transmission of raw bytes between chains.
-In this lecture we will focus only on XCMP.
+XCMP only focuses on the transmission of raw bytes between chains.<br>
+In this lesson we will focus only on XCMP.

 <img rounded width="400px" src="../assets/people-talking.jpg"/>

 Notes:

 Communication requires a medium and a language to convey semantic meaning.
 XCMP is the medium, like sound or writing, rather than the language.

 ---